run-ai/docs/docs/platform-admin/performance/reports.md

 2. Enter a name for the report (if the name already exists, you will need to choose a different one)
 3. Optional: Provide a description of the report
 4. Set the report’s data collection period
-       * Start date - the date at which the report data commenced
+       * Start date - The date at which the report data commenced
-       * End date - the date at which the report data concluded
+       * End date - The date at which the report data concluded
 5. Set the report segmentation and filters
-       * Filters - filter by project or department name
+       * Filters - Filter by project or department name
-       * Segment by - data is collected and aggregated based on the segment
+       * Segment by - Data is collected and aggregated based on the segment
 6. Click **CREATE REPORT**

 ## Deleting a report